 Why do we need a new global treaty on plastics?

-The passing of a UN Environment Assembly resolution (decision) on 2nd March 2022 entitled ‘End plastic pollution: Towards an international legally binding instrument’ means that such a treaty will be negotiated by the end of 2024.
+The passing of a UN Environment Assembly (UNEA) resolution (decision) on 2nd March 2022 entitled ‘End plastic pollution: Towards an international legally binding instrument’ means that such a treaty will be negotiated by the end of 2024.
 EIA and our partners are continuing to play our critical role as thought leaders and advisors, helping to hold those with power to account.
-Over the next two years, our role will be more important than ever in shaping the outcome of the treaty to make sure it prevents and eliminates, rather than simply ‘reduces,’ plastic pollution.
+EIA continues to work tirelessly to help shape the outcome of the treaty to ensure it prevents and eliminates, rather than simply ‘reduces,’ plastic pollution.

 What Would a Convention on Plastic Pollution Look Like?